scheyang/dns/README.md

 # dns
-This is a dns program
+This is a dns program OpenSource